60: Relationship Realities: Do You Understand How Power And Control Is Used Within Relationships?

 Money is a very important tool when it comes to exerting power – especially if you have a lot of it.
 If used effectively, money can bring success and happiness.
 In some cases it can be a blessing.
 In other cases, it can be destructive and it can destroy lives.

-Unfortunately, money for many is represented by a terrible struggle, debt and possibly even poverty.
+Unfortunately, money or the lack of it, can represent struggle, debt and possibly even poverty.

 Worries about money can have a detrimental effect on people’s health, their relationships and some have even committed suicide as a result of the shame that debt can bring.